gjohnsen/musical-phrase-completion/README.md

 ### Create Training Run

-After setup of `neural-editor` and `neural-editor-data`, training scripts for monophonic data are located in `composer-scripts`.
+After setup of `neural-editor` and `neural-editor-data`, training scripts for monophonic data are located in `neural-editor-model`.
 To run training on HPC, enter the following for the Bach dataset:

 ```
 sbatch m_bach.s